javiquinte/geonet-obspy-utils/README.md

 ## Usage

-### Downloading MSEED waveforms into ObsPy streams by querying
+### Downloading MSEED waveforms into an ObsPy stream object by querying
 ```
 # import the libraries
 from obspy import UTCDateTime